nidefawl/bass-studio/Notes.md

     samplePos += blockSize * numBlocksProcessed; //int
     tickPos += ticksPerBlock * numBlocksProcessed; //double

-This can be more significant than I thought when writing it It is better to calculate the tickPos from the sample
+This can be more significant than I thought when writing it.
+It is better to calculate the tickPos from the sample

     samplePos += blockSize * numBlocksProcessed; //int
     tickPos = toTick(samplePos); //double

-Also make sure to __NEVER__ use floats for tickpos After 4 minutes of playback at 128bpm the floats will produce significant errors after getting round back to int:
+Also make sure to __NEVER__ use floats for tickpos.
+After 4 minutes of playback at 128bpm the floats will produce significant errors after getting round back to int:

     At value 2,097,152 32bit floats have a precision of only 0.25